hortonworks-spark/cloud-integration/cloud-examples/src/main/site/testing.md

 ## Running a Single Test Case

-Each test takes time, especially if the tests are being run outside of the infrastructure of the specific cloud infrastructure provider.
+Each cloud test takes time, especially if the tests are being run outside of the infrastructure of the specific cloud infrastructure provider.
 Accordingly, it is important to be able to work on a single test case at a time when implementing or debugging a test.